 Please note that in the list that follows, only the 1st breed is recognized by a single cat registry (TICA).
 The other breeds are all experimental, therefore, we currently lack sufficient information about the full extent of the possible health issues they would face as pets.
 It also means that no international cat registry would recognize them; if you intend to have your cat compete in cat shows, opting for an experimental breed may result in disqualification.

 The 7 Cat Breeds with Very Short Legs

 Here is a list of some of the most popular Munchkin-hybrids available:

 1. Napoleon cat

 Named after the infamous French leader Napoleon Bonaparte, the Napoleon cat was developed by crossbreeding the Munchkin cat with a long-haired Persian.
+This cat breed is also known as the Minuet cat.
 At first glance, you’ll notice that they retain many of the Persian features, including a round face, round eyes, long hair, and a broad nose.